mattmakai/fullstackpython.com/source/content/pages/01-introduction/03-why-use-python.markdown

 category: page
 slug: why-use-python
 sort-order: 0103
-meta: Learn why you should use Python, the powerful and accessible programming language on Full Stack Python.
+meta: Learn why you should use Python, the powerful and accessible programming language, on Full Stack Python.

 # Why Use Python?